axelb152/battldle/README.md

 # TODO

-- [x] Remove countries with no notable battles (check notion)
+- [x] Remove battles with no notable battles (check notion)
 - [x] Sort out images
 - [x] Rename UI from Worldle to Battldle (see components)
 - [x] update `guessString` function in `src/components/Share.tsx` with correct url
-- [ ] Double check array in countries, check all country codes are there
+- [ ] Double check array in battles, check all battle codes are there
-- [ ] Check logic for reloading countries (currently per day)
+- [ ] Check logic for reloading battles (currently per day)
 - [ ] Remove fr internationalization (simply update with battle translations?)